lleukkun/eigengen/README.md

 Example Usage:
 ```
-# add new review feature and apply it blindly with patch -p1
+# add new review feature using interactive mode
-eigengen --diff --file eigengen/eigengen.py "Add --review flag and make it write a code review for the file given with --file argument.
-Please implement this by having --review fill in a default prompt with text 'Please write a code review for the given file'. --review should not be used together with --diff flag." | patch -p1
+eigengen --interactive --diff --file eigengen/eigengen.py "Add --review flag and make it write a code review for the file given with --file argument.
+Please implement this by having --review fill in a default prompt with text 'Please write a code review for the given file'. --review should not be used together with --diff flag."

 # pipe file content in through stdin
 cat setup.py | eigengen --file - "Please review the given source file, thank you!"